-Molina is required to audit and validate our Provider Network data and Provider Directories on a routine basis.
-As part of our validation efforts, we may reach out to our Network of Providers through various methods, such as: letters, phone campaigns, face-to-face contact, fax and fax-back verification, etc. Molina also may use a vendor to conduct routine outreach to validate data that impacts the Provider Directory or otherwise impacts membership or ability to coordinate Member care.
+Molina is required to audit and validate our provider network data and provider directories on a routine basis.
+As part of our validation efforts, we may reach out to our network of providers through various methods, such as:

+- Letters

+- Phone campaigns

+- Face-to-face contact

+- Fax and fax-back verification

+Molina may also use a vendor to conduct routine outreach to validate data that impacts the provider directory or otherwise impacts its membership or ability to coordinate member care.
 Providers are required to supply timely responses to such communications.